Do you have an account?

 Compensation related to a frequency ancillary services failure due to a balancing mechanism operation

 A compensation relating to a frequency ancillary services failure due to a balancing mechanism operation is paid by the reserve providers to RTE.
-This compensation is revised SA on 1 April of each year Y, for the current period from 1 April of the year Y to 31 March of the year Y+1.
+This compensation is revised Son 1 April of each year Y, for the current period from 1 April of the year Y to 31 March of the year Y+1.

 It is calculated as follows: